apoorvalal/jaxonometrics/README.md

-# Econometrics in jax
+# `jaxonometrics`: Econometrics in jax

-minimal working examples of standard econometrics tasks implemented with modern optimizers in JAX.
+Simple library that provides performant implementations of standard econometrics routines in the JAX ecosystem.

+- `jax` arrays everywhere
+- `lineax` for solving linear systems
+- `jaxopt` and `optax` for numerical optimization (Levenberg–Marquardt for NNLS-type problems and SGD for larger problems)